Mira API - MCP Server

 "destructiveHint": false,

-"openWorldHint": true
+"openWorldHint": true,

 },

-"description": "Ask Meltwater's MIRA assistant about stories, trends, and topics in news or social media. \n\nUse natural language queries like 'What were the top stories for Microsoft last week?' or 'How is climate change being discussed on social media?'\n\nAccess current news stories, social media trends, and emerging topics across global media sources.\nGet insights on brand sentiment, competitive analysis, and industry developments.\nUnderstand social media conversations, influencer discussions, and public opinion trends.\nAnalyze breaking news, story development, and media coverage patterns.",
+"description": "Ask Meltwater's MIRA assistant about stories, trends, and topics in news or social media.\n\nUse natural language queries like 'What were the top stories for Microsoft last week?' or 'How is climate change being discussed on social media?'\n\nAccess current news stories, social media trends, and emerging topics across global media sources.\nGet insights on brand sentiment, competitive analysis, and industry developments.\nUnderstand social media conversations, influencer discussions, and public opinion trends.\nAnalyze breaking news, story development, and media coverage patterns.",

 "inputSchema": {